-59% of marketers believe that hybrid will be a THE format in 2021's marketing strategy according to a Sleek Event's (event agency) survey.
-Hybrid events are a major challenge for all event organizers in the upcoming years.
-Heralded as a way to stay connected with face-to-face attendees while increasing online capacity, it could be the perfect format.
+59% of marketers believe that hybrid will be a THE format in 2021's marketing strategy, according to a Sleek Event's (event agency) survey.
+Hybrid events will be a major challenge for all event organizers in upcoming years.
+Introduced as a way to stay connected with face-to-face attendees while increasing online capacity, it could be the perfect format.
 Nevertheless, hybrid events are complex and therefore require more planning than physical or virtual ones.

 👌 Deliver a successful experience for all your stakeholders

-The hybrid event brings higher degrees of complexity, which are felt at every level: for the organizers (how to create a unified and synchronized experience), the participants (how to interact with the speakers or other participants remotely, or in-person), and for the rest (how to highlight the speakers, the retransmission of the event or how to manage the catering...).
+The hybrid event brings higher degrees of complexity, which are felt at every level: for the organizers (how to create a unified and synchronized experience), the participants (how to interact with the speakers or other participants remotely, or in-person), and everyone behind the scenes (how to highlight the speakers, the retransmission of the event or how to manage the catering...).

 🎯 Find the right platform for your needs

-In order to be as efficient as possible, you need to establish a list of event goals: get qualified leads, increase your brand awareness, build partnerships...
+To be as efficient as possible, you need to establish a list of event goals: get qualified leads, increase your brand awareness, build partnerships, etc...

 With these objectives in mind, define the essential features (the must-haves) and those that are nice to have, but not essential (the nice-to-haves).
-For example, if your goal is to get your guests to meet, you will need a matchmaking feature for your remote audience (must-have) and meeting room generation (must-have) more than a chat integrated into the event (nice-to-have).
+For example, if your goal is to get your guests to meet, you will need a matchmaking feature for your remote audience (must-have) and meeting room generation (must-have), which go beyond a chat integrated into the event (nice-to-have).

-From this defined set of possibilities, define functional specs that you can communicate to your providers and that will clarify your needs.
+From this defined set of needs and wants, define functional specs that you can communicate to your providers and that will clarify your needs.
 Use these specs to find the most suitable technology solution for your needs.

 📐 Refine the important details

-Some details deserve more attention to detail than others, especially those related to the user experience.
+Some details deserve more attention than others, especially those related to the user experience.
 Use an interactive online agenda so your attendees can have more visibility and engagement with the event and the various conferences.